 Nunavut

 Nunavut boasts the highest individual income among the Canadian provinces and territories in 2022 but, much like the other territories, has a very small population: an estimated 39,589 people.
-Not only is Nunavut the least populated region in Canada, it is one of the least populous places in the entire world.
+Not only is Nunavut the least populated region in Canada, but it is also one of the least populous places in the entire world.

 Average Individual Income (before taxes): $87,355